-On February 9, 1972, a group calling themselves the “Graduate Student Union” published its first newsletter.
-In this newsletter the GSU explained their formation as a response to graduate students who felt that a group was needed on campus “to promote the welfare of graduate students by fighting increasing tuition costs, opposing racial or sexual discrimination in admissions and hiring, supporting graduate student grievances, and generally educating people as to the nature of graduate education and the status of graduate students at U.F.”
-The GSU held their first general membership meeting on October 4, 1972.
-Over the next few years, the Graduate Student Union consistently lobbied the administration for wage increases and additional financial aid for graduate students.
+Founded in 1971, a group calling themselves the “Graduate Student Union” published its first newsletter on February 9, 1972.
+In this newsletter GSU explained their formation as a response to graduate students who felt that a group was needed on campus “to promote the welfare of graduate students by fighting increasing tuition costs, opposing racial or sexual discrimination in admissions and hiring, supporting graduate student grievances, and generally educating people as to the nature of graduate education and the status of graduate students at U.F.”
+GSU held their first general membership meeting on October 4, 1972.
+Over the next few years, Graduate Student Union consistently lobbied the administration for wage increases and additional financial aid for graduate students.

-In 1975, the GSU applied for recognition as a labor union and voted to affiliate with the United Faculty of Florida and the American Federation of Teachers (AFT).
+In 1975, GSU applied for recognition as a labor union and voted to affiliate with the United Faculty of Florida and the American Federation of Teachers (AFT).
 Immediately after filing for recognition, the Florida Board of Regents refused to negotiate with the graduate assistants.
 GSU filed an appeal to the Florida Public Employee Relations Committee (PERC), which found in their favor.
 The Florida Board of Regents, however, quickly filed to appeal the PERC’s decision.

 The Florida District Court of Appeal, First Circuit decided in Spring 1979 that graduate assistants were, in fact, employees and deserved the same right to collectively bargain with their employer as anyone else.
-The Graduate Student Union voted to become Graduate Assistants United and established a steward system so that they could more effectively receive feedback from the new union’s members.
+Shortly thereafter in 1980, the Graduate Student Union voted to become Graduate Assistants United and established a steward system so that they could more effectively receive feedback from the new union’s members.
 By the summer of 1981, however, the Florida legislature enacted legislation exempting graduate employees (along with fruit and vegetable inspectors) from being recognized as employees.
 GAU immediately lost all bargaining rights.